lirondos/naive-bayes-classifier/README.md

 # naive-bayes-classifier
-Implementation of a Naive Bayes classifier for sentiment analysis of movie reviews
+Implementation of a Naive Bayes classifier using numpy for sentiment analysis of movie reviews.